calphool/M4ToVGA/README.md

 Got the PCB, populated it.
 Worked as intended.
 I'm working on another revision though because I don't care for a few of the placement decisions I made.
 I also need to add a pin header so that the board can be used on something other than the Model 3/4 AMP connector.
-I also realized that soldering 0603 LEDs is a pain in the neck, so I switched all those out of small through-hole LEDs.
+I also realized that soldering 0603 LEDs is a pain in the neck, so I switched all those out to small through-hole LEDs.

 I don't care for the DOT CLK situation.
 I'd like to get rid of the dot clock, but I haven't come up with a solution yet.